Spam Complaints

 - If complaint webhooks are missing, Mailrith may not know which subscribers need protection.

-> When complaints rise, do not send a bigger campaign to compensate.
-Reduce risk, find the cause, and send next to the most engaged subscribers first.
+> When complaints increase, do not send a bigger campaign to make up for it.
+Reduce risk, find the cause, and send the next campaign to the most engaged subscribers first.

 Related resources: